NMesaC/NMesaC/README.md

 - 👋 Hi, I’m @NMesaC
 - 👀 I’m interested in Computer Vision, Robotics and Machine Learning
 - 🌱 I’m currently studying Electrical and Computer Engineering at Carnegie Mellon University (Graduating Spring '25)
-- 💞️ I’m looking to collaborate on Robotics projects with a focus on Computer Vision
+- 💞️ I’m looking to collaborate on any projects!
 - 📫 Send me a message on LinkedIn or on Github!

 <!---